ncatlab/nlab-content/pages/9/9/1/1/1199/content.md

 1. The relation $\prec$ is well-founded if and only if every [[inhabited set|inhabited]] subset $A$ of $S$ has a member $x \in A$ such no $t \in A$ satisfies $t \prec x$.
 (Such an $x$ is called a _$\prec$-minimal_ element of $A$.)

 Lemma (1) is essentially Fermat\'s method of _infinite descent_.
-Lemma (2) is favoured as a definition by set theorists (particularly when stating the [[axiom of foundation]]), since it uses neither higher-order reasoning (as our first definition does) or infinity (as infinite descent does).
+Lemma (2) is traditionally used to state the [[axiom of foundation]], since then it may be expressed as a single axiom (rather than a schema) that doesn\'t really on infinity (as infinite descent does).
+Either may be seen in the literature as simpler than our definition above.

 +--{: .query}
 [[Mike Shulman|Mike]]: Why is Lemma (2) not higher-order?
 It still involves a quantifier over subsets.

+_Toby_:  Sorry, I was thinking about the [[axiom of foundation]], but that\'s a special circumstance.
+I\'ll rephrase.
 =--

 However, neither of these is acceptable in [[constructive mathematics]], since both lemmas require the principle of [[excluded middle]] to prove one direction.
 The nonexistence of infinite descending sequences is too weak to allow proofs by induction (except for special forms of $A$), although it is sufficient to establish the [[Burali-Forti paradox]].
 On the other hand, the requirement that every inhabited subset have a minimal element is too strong to ever be established (except for degenerate cases of $S$).
 When necessary, we call a relation with the property of Lemma (2) **classically well-founded**.